In Vietnam’s ‘Billionaire Village’, migrant cash can buy a palace

 "If you work in Vietnam earning dong, it would take a long time to build a big house like this," Ha said, gesturing to the large, multi-storey villas flanking the town hall.

-In Do Thanh, even the majestic, renaissance-style church towering over the plush, neighbouring villas was built with remittance money donated by the Catholic community.
+In Do Thanh, even the majestic, renaissance-style church towering over the plush, neighboring villas was built with remittance money donated by the Catholic community.

 Many other victims are believed to come from outside the town, in the surrounding district of Yen Thanh.
 In the 1980s, Do Thanh used to be one of the district's poorest villages, according to state media.